 The name of the cuvee, l’Abricotier, is the name of the vineyard where the grapes were picked.
 This is a light, delicious and very compelling wine that shows just what can be achieved by combining red and white juice in the right hands!

 Picpoul is a legendary grape variety of the area around the coastal town of Sète in the Languedoc.
 Here it is often teamed with oysters and other seafood dishes such as the amazing local version of the pie called Tielle de Poulpe Sètoise which is braised octopus served in a bread-dough pastry shaped almost like an Australian pie.

-The Picpoul grapes were picked by hand from a 1 hectare plot near Pinet (limestone and clay terroir) and placed in small 10 kg baskets.
-The grapes were then pressed and 50% of the juice transferred to tanks and 50% to old oak barrels for a period of 6 months.
+The Picpoul grapes for this Opi d’Aqui wine were picked by hand from a 1 hectare plot near Pinet (limestone and clay terroir) and placed in small 10 kg baskets.
+The grapes were then direct pressed and the juice transferred to tanks for a period of 6 months.
 The wine was then bottled without filtration and without the addition of sulphites to ensure freshness.

 This Picpoul is a lively, fresh and slightly acidic (in a good way) white wine that can be enjoyed year round.

 We also should explain something about the name.
 The grape variety, as mentioned above is Picpoul (English) and Piquepoul (French).
 Philippe therefore pictured a poule (hen), picking at the wine!
 However, he was contacted by a local to say he had the rights to the name.
 Therefore, Poupoule became the name on the label.

 Philippe, like many of his colleagues in the natural wine movement, cannot resist playing around with the names of his wines.
 This one is made using the Marsanne grape variety which he sources from a friend who grows grapes organically.

 Obviously what he has done is a play on the name of the grape – the donkey (Âne) on Mars.